I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

-For two months I repeatedly went to the GP with nagging pelvic discomfort, bloating, and problems peeing.
-Twice I went to the emergency department, where waves of pain rattled up my side and left me screaming on the floor.
-Each time, doctors variously suggested I had a UTI, ovulation pain, an STI, or polycystic ovary syndrome.
-When I was finally admitted to the hospital, they thought I had kidney stones and surmised I was passing them faster than an ultrasound could spot them.
+For two months I repeatedly went to the GP with nagging pelvic discomfort, bloating and problems peeing.
+Twice I went to A&E, where waves of pain rattled up my side and left me screaming on the floor.
+Each time, doctors variously suggested I had a UTI, ovulation pain, an STI or polycystic ovary syndrome.
+When I was finally admitted to hospital, they thought I had kidney stones and surmised I was passing them faster than an ultrasound could spot them.

 Advertisement

 But when my friend came to visit me on the ward, she didn’t hesitate.
-Since she’d just lost her ovary to a cyst, her diagnosis seemed plausible, and I broached it with a health care worker.
+Since she’d just lost her ovary to a cyst, her diagnosis seemed plausible, and I broached it with a consultant.
 "It won’t be that," he said.
 "Anyway, we already scanned your ovaries."

 When the pain got so bad that morphine barely helped, an elderly woman in the next bed held my hand while I sobbed.
 I begged a doctor for another scan but by the time they did one, it was too late.
 The 10cm cyst that had almost certainly not appeared overnight had ruptured and I was bleeding internally.
 The only option was emergency surgery to remove the necrotic ovary wrapped around my wasted tube.

 Non-functional cysts are less common than functional cysts.
-Some contain a variety of tissue like bone, hair, and mucus, explains Andrea Maduro, MD, medical advisor at period tracker Flo Health.
+Some contain a variety of tissue like bone, hair and mucus, explains Dr Andrea Maduro, medical advisor at period tracker Flo Health.
 Even though they’re usually benign, they don’t go away on their own and require surgery to be removed.

 Functional cysts happen when the ovary is performing its basic monthly function.
-During ovulation, the follicle should release an egg then break down and disappear, explains Dr. Maduro, but sometimes it doesn’t and instead fills with fluid.
-These cysts are fairly common, says Ghada Salman, MBChB, MSc, FRCOG, consultant gynecologist at the London Clinic and University College London Hospitals, tells Refinery29.
+During ovulation, the follicle should release an egg then break down and disappear, explains Dr Maduro, but sometimes it doesn’t and instead fills with fluid.
+These cysts are very common, Ghada Salman, consultant gynaecologist at the London Clinic and University College London Hospitals, tells R29.

 Advertisement